Michanoku/odin-knights-travails/README.md

 - **Breadth-First Search**
   - Ensures the knight’s route found is always the shortest possible path.
-  - Prevents re-visiting squares by tracking visited nodes.
+  - Prevents re-visiting squares by tracking visited squares.

 - **Path Reconstruction**
   - The algorithm keeps a record of each square’s parent to retrace the exact path from goal back to start.